Alfie Darling

-Alfie Darling is a 1975 British comedy drama film directed by Ken Hughes.
+Alfie Darling (also known as Oh Alfie! and Oh Alfie) is a 1975 British comedy-drama film written and directed by Ken Hughes, and starring Alan Price, Jill Townsend, Paul Copley and Joan Collins.
+It is the sequel to Alfie (1966), with Alan Price taking over Michael Caine's role.
+It is based on the 1970 novel of the same name by Bill Naughton (who wrote the play upon which the first film was based).
+Price also wrote the title song.
 The film premiered at the Universal Cinema in London on 6 March 1975.
-It is the sequel to the film Alfie (1966), with Alan Price taking over Michael Caine's role of Alfie.
-Price also penned the movie title song, The film is also known as Oh Alfie!.

-The Sequel cost £500,000 to produce and promote. eventually Alfie Darling made £2.5 million at the UK box office, finishing 7th as the most popular movie in the UK.
-Performed and released as a single by Cilla Black who was also the first to record the title song based on the original movie, penned by Burt Bacharach and Hal David.

-It is based on the 1970 novel of the same name by Bill Naughton (who wrote the play upon which the first film was based).

 Plot

-After experiencing a failure in the ending of the earlier film, Alfie - now working as a London to France HGV driver alongside Bakey (Paul Copley) - decides to get back to his old self.
+After experiencing a failure in the ending of the earlier film, Alfie – now working as a London to France HGV driver alongside Bakey – decides to get back to his old self.
 And his new occupation provides new opportunities to do so.
-The film starts as Bakey drives the truck through customs in France, while Alfie has sex with an English hitchhiker (Vicki Michelle) in the back until the customs' officer catches her topless.
+The film starts as Bakey drives the truck through customs in France, while Alfie has sex with an English hitchhiker (listed in the cast as 'Bird') in the back of the vehicle until a customs' officer catches her topless.

-When arriving at their destination, he spots a woman (Jill Townsend) in a sports car.
+When arriving at their destination, he spots a woman in a sports car.
 They start racing until the police break it up.
-Alfie soon finds comfort by flirting with the married waitress Louise (Rula Lenska), who takes him to her apartment.
+Alfie soon finds comfort by flirting with the married waitress Louise, who takes him to her apartment.
 During the night, her husband returns from his fishing trip, but Bakey, outside in the truck, sounds the horn as a warning.

 Alfie later catches up with the woman from the race and learns her name is Abby and that she is a sophisticated magazine editor.
 When she turns him down, he proceeds to stalk her until, after another car chase, she finally agrees to a date.
 When Alfie gets his wish, he suffers erectile dysfunction and leaves her apartment in anger.

 This failure causes him to use his little black book to contact women with whom he has a casual relationship.
 However, some of these encounters lead him into trouble.
-He faces the consequences of an encounter with Norma (Sheila White) and the wrath of the husband of older Fay (Joan Collins), when said husband discovers Alfie's wallet under their bed.
+He faces the consequences of an encounter with Norma and the wrath of the husband of older Fay, when said husband discovers Alfie's wallet under their bed.